jialiguo511/jiali-website/README.md

 This is when you are able to access the website (via the web server) through the address and port in your browser, typically localhost:8080 for the development server.

-Update CV PDF: Should the hard copy of the CV be updated, please replace the cv.pdf file in /docs/assets/cv.pdf.
+Update CV PDF: Should the hard copy of the CV be updated, please replace the Jiali_Guo_CV.pdf file in /docs/assets/Jiali_Guo_CV.pdf.
 This is the only step required to update the CV.

-/docs/assets is where all static files are stored, including poster image files, cv.pdf, and all sorts of pdfs.
+/docs/assets is where all static files are stored, including poster image files, Jiali_Guo_CV.pdf, and all sorts of pdfs.
 A good practice is to keep files organized in folders that are parallel to the structure of the site, so that things are aligned and not easily mixed up.

 /templates is useful only when you are editing content directly on these pages: bio.hbs, contact.hbs (but not social links.
 Social links has its own json file), fun-facts.hbs.